Zuora supports the following grant types of OAuth2.0:

 - Refresh Token

-To add an OAuth 2.0 provider of either grant type:
+To add an OAuth 2.0 provider of either grant type, perform the following steps:

 - Click View All Provider on Edit Notification page with OAuth 2.0 ticked, or navigate to Settings > Administration > Manage OAuth 2.0 Providers.